 I argue that because RCTs are divorced from basic sciences and causality, they have emasculated themselves of the power to act as productive techniques of investigation in clinical scenarios: in contrast, clinical science using non-RCT methods, and ‘bed-side’ observation, are directly to do with causality and individually tailored treatment response, and thus have distinct theoretical and practical advantages.
 I conclude that it is time for the prolonged hegemonic reign of RCTs (and EBM) to be critically reevaluated because it has led to a methodological monoculture and investigational tunnel vision, divorced from science and causality.

-There is little room for doubt that ECT is an effective treatment for some cases of serious depression (this commentary does not discuss its use in other conditions).
-It is under-used by some and mis-understood by others, even after all these years [1-11].
+There is little room for doubt that ECT is an effective treatment for cases of serious depression, as is vehemently attested to, over decades, by clinicians with experience in the field from around the world (this commentary does not discuss its use in other conditions).
+It is under-used by some and mis-understood by others, even after all these years [1-18].